kelleyharris/hominin-enhancers/README.md

 # hominin-enhancers
 A code repository for "Selection against archaic DNA in human regulatory regions" by Telis, Aguilar, &amp; Harris 2019

 This repository contains everything you'll need to generate the plots in the main text of Telis, et al. 2019.
-If you need additional info, please contact harriske@uw.edu.
+If you need additional info, please contact Kelley Harris at harriske@uw.edu.
 Scripts are written to run with python 2.7.

 All figures in the paper that summarize archaic variation (1B, 2, 3A, 3B, 4A, 4B, 5C, 5D) require you to first compile counts of Neanderthal and Denisovan variation in enhancers.
 Figures 1B, 2, 4A, and 4B utilize counts from specific to the Simons Genome Diversity Project (SGDP) populations, which are Westeurasia, Southasia, Eastasia, Centralasia, America, and Oceania.
 The summary counts you need for Figures 1, 2, and 3 are available in the repository in the following files: